 Many natural remedies interact with other medications.
 Before taking any natural remedy, consult your healthcare provider.

 As always, the best source for advice on treating your migraines is your own migraine specialist.
 These descriptions of natural remedies are provided only for informational purposes.
-You should begin no medication or supplement without first checking with your physician.
-Again, this information should in no way substitute or be mistaken for medical advice.
+You should begin no medication or supplement without first checking with your health care provider and should let them know of any other prescriptions, OTCs, and herbals you are taking to ensure there are no interactions.